 Recording the many workforces of the town.

-Our latest newsletter, click on the above button..
+Click on the button..

 This page will feature recent queries from members of the Society and visitors to the website.
 These may involve identifying buildings, people or both.
 If you can help contact the Chairman via the contact page.

 THE INDUSTRIAL HERITAGE OF LEYLAND & FARINGTON

 Whilst researching the first edition of the book on “The Industrial Heritage of Leyland and Farington” it was surprising the number of factories and businesses that have been conducted within the area in the last hundred and fifty years.

 All types of business could be found in Leyland and at one time there were over 18,000 people working within Leyland itself with up to 30,000 if you include Farington.